-The Bar Council and the Bar Standards Board
+the Bar Standards Board

-The Bar Council represents barristers in England and Wales, and comprises a council of barristers who meet regularly, supported by an executive of employed staff.
+barristers who meet regularly, supported by an executive of employed staff.

 The Bar Council is responsible for promoting the Bar's high-quality specialist and advisory services, fair access to justice for all, the highest standards of ethics, equality and diversity across the profession, and the development of business opportunities at home and abroad.
 In order to practise, all barristers must be registered with the Bar Council and prove every year that they have developed professionally through training and other learning opportunities.

 The Bar Council has several committees looking at issues affecting barristers.
 For example, the Young Barristers' Committee of the Bar Council represents the interests of barristers who completed their pupillage fewer than seven years ago.